21 Oct 2015

-Alastair Carruthers, Commissioner for the 2017 Venice Biennale, says “in Pursuit of Venus [infected] has already captured a huge New Zealand audience and international attention with its sensuous reimagining of people, place and time.
+Alastair Carruthers, Commissioner for the Biennale Arte 2017, says “in Pursuit of Venus [infected] has already captured a huge New Zealand audience and international attention with its sensuous reimagining of people, place and time.
 In Venice 2017 Lisa Reihana will present a further evolution of her vast and beguiling vision, with new accompanying work.
 The exhibition will be irresistible.”

-Eleven high-calibre proposals were received for New Zealand’s presentation at the 2017 Venice Biennale.
-They were assessed by a Selection Advisory Panel, chaired by Arts Council Chairman, Dr Dick Grant.
+Eleven high-calibre proposals were received for New Zealand’s presentation in Venice.
+They were assessed by a selection advisory panel, chaired by Arts Council Chairman, Dr Dick Grant.

-The Selection Advisory Panel for the 2017 Venice Biennale comprised: Alastair Carruthers, Commissioner 2017; Aaron Kreisler, Head, Ilam School of Fine Arts, University of Canterbury; Dr Caroline Vercoe, Senior Lecturer, Art History, Auckland University; Charlotte Huddleston, Director, St Paul St Gallery; Dayle Mace, Patron; Heather Galbraith, Associate Professor, Whiti o Rehua School of Art, Massey University and Commissioner 2015; Judy Millar, artist, Venice 2009; Leigh Melville, Head of Patrons; Michael Prentice – Arts Council; Rose Evans – Arts Council.
+Members of the selection advisory panel were Alastair Carruthers, Commissioner 2017; Aaron Kreisler, Head, Ilam School of Fine Arts, University of Canterbury; Dr Caroline Vercoe, Senior Lecturer, Art History, Auckland University; Charlotte Huddleston, Director, St Paul St Gallery; Dayle Mace, Patron; Heather Galbraith, Associate Professor, Whiti o Rehua School of Art, Massey University and Commissioner 2015; Judy Millar, artist, Venice 2009; Leigh Melville, Head of Patrons; Michael Prentice – Arts Council; Rose Evans – Arts Council.
 The panel was chaired by Arts Council Chairman Dr Dick Grant.